Caroline-A/Medical_education/Search_strategy.md

 Preliminary test searches done March 2022.
 Final searches done 04.05.2022.
 * Platform: PubMed advanced search interface (https://pubmed.ncbi.nlm.nih.gov/advanced/).
 Combinations of different search lines were done using the "Actions" function.
 * Databases: PubMed
-* Filters for the final results:
+* Filters for the final results: None
-    * Document type:

 The strategy consists of two parts:
 * A MeSH search for terms specific to medical education and medical groups in training, and a MeSH search that combines generic terms for education and training with terms for medicine, doctors and specialities.
 * A title-abstract search for terms specific to medical education and medical groups in training, and a title-abstract search that combines generic terms for education and training with terms for medicine, doctors and specialities.

+A journal search was not run in PubMed as in this database we have MeSH terms to build a thorough search.

 ### MeSH search